The Process of Importing a Firearm Privately

 I am a happy camper, waiting in the airport lounge for my Port Elizabeth Bound flight, having successfully loaded my new acquisition onto the flight.

-The next adventure is at hand, my thoughts have started wandering what the next big game animal will be lined up in the Rigby’s iron sights??
+The next adventure is at hand, my thoughts have started wondering what the next big game animal will be lined up in the Rigby’s iron sights??

 Is there anybody out there ready for an adventure………?????